 - Upon the grave marker of Capt.
 Charles George Rush in the Rush family cemetery in Macon County, Alabama, who died on 9 December 1857, is written:

 and we the children of W.C. & J.G.
 LeGrand

 are numbered with the many for whom he

 cared, he is gone but his memory will ever

 - Sarah Norman died on 3 May 1859 at age 64.

-- She was buried at the Rush family cemetery in Tuskegee, Macon County, Alabama.
+- She was interred at the Rush family cemetery, Tuskegee, Macon County, Alabama.

 - Her will is on file in the Macon County, Alabama, courthouse.

 - Last Edited: 22 Jul 2014